GMC Terrain Review

 The 2015 GMC Terrain is ranked:

-According to auto journalists, the 2015 Terrain's four-cylinder engine could use more power for acceleration from a stop and passing on the freeway.
-However, they agree that the available V6 has ample power in all situations.
-Reviewers add that the standard six-speed automatic transmission changes gears seamlessly.
-The Terrain achieves up to an EPA-estimated 22/32 mpg city/highway with the four-cylinder engine, which is on par for the class.
+The 2015 GMC Terrain feels underpowered with its base four-cylinder engine, test drivers note.
+With its optional V6 engine, they write that it has plenty of power at all times.
+The standard automatic transmission shifts smoothly, according to reviewers.
+At up to an EPA-estimated 22/32 mpg city/highway with the four-cylinder engine, the Terrain's fuel economy is on par for the class.
 Auto journalists report that the Terrain has a compliant ride over rough roads and is comfortable to drive on longer trips.
 However, critics mention that agile handling is not the Terrain’s strong suit, as it has quite a bit of body lean in turns and numb steering.

-The 2015 GMC Terrain's cabin earns reviewer praise for its upscale materials and isolation from outside noise.
-Some test drivers report that the Terrain feels more opulent inside than the Chevrolet Equinox, which it shares a platform with.
+The 2015 Terrain has a quiet cabin that is built with first-rate materials, according to reviewers.
+Although the Terrain is very similar to the Chevrolet Equinox, critics find the Terrain's cabin more luxurious.
 Many note that the Terrain's front seats are comfortable and supportive and that its standard sliding rear seats allow for a generous amount of rear-seat legroom.
 Critics are unimpressed with the Terrain's available cargo space, which, at 63.9 cubic feet with the rear seats folded, falls short compared to that of the more cavernous entries in the class.
 Standard features include a rearview camera, Bluetooth, a USB port and an audio system with a 7-inch touch-screen display.
 An eight-speaker Pioneer audio system, GMC's IntelliLink infotainment system, rear parking sensors and leather upholstery are available.
 According to most reviewers, the IntelliLink system is easy to use, though critics note that some of the buttons can be slow to respond.

 - "While some classify the GMC Terrain as a compact crossover, others say that it's a midsize.
 The truth is that the 2015 GMC Terrain enjoys the best of both designations.
 It offers fuel economy fit for a compact and the roominess of a midsize utility.
 Add trucklike styling to the equation, and the GMC Terrain becomes a truly compelling package." -- AutoTrader